 Marni: We hope you guys enjoyed today’s conversation with Andy.
 He is truly inspiring in a very different way, and we hope that you guys…embrace the concept of less.
 Because less is more.
 Once you have less things, and less things to do, you realize the importance of the things that actually matter in your life.
 So, if you wanna connect with us, cause connection is a really important topic in today’s show, come on over to our Facebook group over at ultimatehealthpodcast.com/community.
 Connect with us, ask us questions.
 We are real people and we wanna engage with you guys week to week.
 So we’ll see you guys there.

-Note: Links marked with an asterisk (*) are affiliate links.
+Note: Some of the links above are affiliate links.
 Making a purchase through these links won’t cost you anything but we will receive a small commission.
 This is an easy, free way of supporting the podcast.
 Thank you!

 How can you support our podcast?